eric-blake/High-States-Quiz/README.md

 ### The welcome page:
 * The landing page includes a header and photograph to allow the user to see the name of the quiz.
-* This section gives the user the instructions for the quiz
+* This section gives the user the instructions for the quiz.

 <img src="assets/documentation/high-states-quiz-welcome.PNG" alt="Screenshot of welcome page">